 Banff is blessed with an abundance of accommodation options, from economic to extravagant, state-of-the-art to historical – and all that’s in between.

 For families, the best option in Banff is Hidden Ridge Resort.
 A 15-minute walk from downtown Banff, these condos are tucked into a ridge overlooking Banff proper with beautiful views of the world-class scenery and town below.
-The newer luxury condos can sleep eight are the best – ideal for families or groups – and the open fireplaces, outdoor hot tub and kitchen make this place an truly magical weekend setting.
-Make sure if you’re booking a smaller room it’s not a lower level room, as these can be dark and loud.
+The newer luxury condos that can sleep eight are the best – ideal for families or groups – and the open fireplaces, outdoor hot tub and kitchen make this place a truly magical weekend setting.
+If you’re booking a smaller room, make sure it’s not a lower level room, as these can be dark and loud.

-For a bit of indulgence, the Fairmont hotel chain has a luxury hotel in Banff.
-The Fairmont Banff Springs hotel, nestled in the heart of Banff, is a gem.
+For a bit of indulgence, the Fairmont hotel chain has two luxury hotels in Banff National Park.
+The first is the Fairmont Banff Springs Hotel, nestled in the heart of Banff.
 Nicknamed the “Castle in the Rockies” this stunning heritage hotel has it all.
 With a wonderful spa, upscale shops, local walks and delicious food and beverage choices, the only negative is you’ll never want to leave!
 If you go, make sure to save time for the massive outdoor hot tub.
 This is our favorite treat and keeps us coming back again and again.
 We also love stopping into the tiny Grapes Wine Bar for wine, cheese and charcuterie.

 With so many activities, a break in Banff is great for families, friends, and couples of all ages.

-To begin, there are two ski resorts to chose from: Mt.
-Norquay and Sunshine.
+To begin, there are three ski resorts in Banff to choose from – Mt.
+Norquay, Sunshine and Lake Louise.
+All the resorts are impressive, however Lake Louise is most suitable for both expert skiers and learners as they have wonderful long magic carpets.
 Mt.
 Norquay is the closest to Banff and has great lessons and a fun tube park.
-Sunshine has the best snow in Alberta and offers an added bonus: you can stay on hill.
-If you want to save money on your lift tickets, sign up for our newsletter to get lots of awesome tips.
-Our booklet can save you lots of money on your ski trip.
+Finally, Sunshine Village has the best snow of the three and offers an added bonus: you can stay on the hill.

 Finally, you can’t be in the mountains in winter without checking out a sled trip – with the option to be pulled by dogs or horses, of course.
-Discover Banff Tours offers a range of great trips and has trips operating out of Lake Louise and Canmore.
-Trip duration varies, however we usually like the 2-hour trips.
-You can also go for a traditional sleigh ride through Discover Banff Tours.
-These are great family trips, and can either be with others or as a private sleigh.
+Kingmik Dog Sled Tours operates in Lake Louise and offers trips ranging from 30 minutes to the entire day.
+You can also go for a traditional sleigh ride around Lake Louise with a pick-up directly in front of the Chateau.
+Banff Adventures also provides sleigh rides in Banff, either with others or as a private tour.

 Quite frankly, a weekend isn’t enough time in Banff National Park for most.
-Once you get a taste of the magic of the region, you’ll be sure to come back over and over again to enjoy the stunning scenery and abundance of exciting activities.
+Once you get a taste of the magic of Banff in winter, you’ll be sure to come back over and over again to enjoy the stunning scenery and abundance of exciting activities.